It's a pleasure and a privilege to be here with you this final hour, and then Rush is back, which is certainly good news.

 So even if you put your radio on mute, that actually does not have an effect on your ability to speak.

-Uh and I want you to I want that to be clear so that you can go ahead and speak.
+And I want that to be clear so that you can go ahead and speak.

-What I wanted to point it out as far as charitable giving is there's an incalculable amount of hidden giving that benefits society by parents helping their adult children through crises and and helping to improve their families.
+What I wanted to point it out as far as charitable giving is there's an incalculable amount of hidden giving that benefits society by parents helping their adult children through crises and helping to improve their families.

 Such things as when there's a lost job or someone has a desperate need for a car, down payment on a house.